 These are all different types of thread that I use in my mending.
 You can use regular 6 strand embroidery floss, but because of those individual strands, the mend doesn't look as "clean".

 Notice that yellow block at the bottom of the picture?
 That is beeswax, and I think it is necessary to coat your thread, especially for denim mending projects.
 You just pull your thread through the wax a few times, it's a gamechanger.

 If you aren't sure where to start, I have a kit with everything you need right here.

 It is necessary to pin your patch firmly in place, so that it doesn't shift as you are pulling needle and thread through multiple times.
 I leave the pins in for as long as I can, only removing when I am about to stitch through the pin holding the layers together.

-With sashiko repair, a long needle is used.
+With this type of repair, a long, sharp sashiko needle is used.
 This is so you can collect multiple stitches on the needle, rather than making tiny single stitches.
 Start by trying to collect 3-4 stitches on your needle before pulling it through.
 As you get more comfortable, you'll be able to collect more stitches on your needle.
 This speeds up the mending process significantly.

 I started stitching in the bottom right hand corner, going up, then after stitching to the top of the patch, I poked my needle out over the next row, and stitched downward.
 Up and down, working from right to left.